cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 export default Toolbar;
 ```

-If we look at this component we will see what we create custom Tab component with custom styles.
-This tab uses the setStatusFilter method.
-This method we get by the props.
-Now let's add this component, props, and filter in the parent component.
+Note that we have customized the `<Tab />` component with styles and and the `setStatusFilter` method which is passed via props.
+Now we can add this component, props, and filter to the parent component.
+Let's modify the `src/pages/DataTablePage.js` file:

-`pages/DataTablePage.js`

 ```diff
 import React from "react";